Among the year's oddest stories, animal tales were top dogs

-NEW YORK (Reuters) - It was the year of the family pet behaving badly: A dog got sick from eating dozens of socks and a puppy took the rap for driving the family car into a pond.
+NEW YORK, Dec 22 (Reuters) - It was the year of the family pet behaving badly: A dog got sick from eating dozens of socks and a puppy took the rap for driving the family car into a pond.
 Angry cats held their owners hostage on at least two occasions.

 A review of the oddest Reuters stories of 2014 also offers numerous examples of less-than-virtuous human behavior.
 There was the hapless burglar whose criminal career came to a crashing halt when he left his Facebook page open in a house he was accused of robbing.
 And don’t forget the Texas man went to jail for urinating on the Alamo.